 - Hornwort: This horsetail underwater plant grows rapidly and helps clear nitrogen and ammonia from the water.
 Don’t flush it down the toilet because Hornwort can become an invasive species.

-Note that aquatic plants that need fertilizer should be avoided in general as the fertilizer can cause sudden changes in water chemistry that could sicken or be fatal to your fish.
+Note that aquatic plants that need fertilizer should be avoided in general.
+The fertilizer can cause sudden changes in water chemistry that could sicken or be fatal to your fish.

 White Cloud Minnows are generally peaceful and get along well with other similar sizes, non-aggressive fish.

-The challenge is finding species that are peaceful, small, and that can tolerate the White Cloud Minnow need for cool water.
+The challenge is finding peaceful, small species that can tolerate the White Cloud Minnow need for cool water.

 Here are some good tank mates that can cohabitate with the White Cloud Mountain Minnow: